Signs And Symptoms Of Depression In The Elderly

 What is a good anxiety medication that can be taken daily?

+Depression is a true medical condition that requires attention.
 Only a medical care professional can recommend what anxiety medications are effective or appropriate to take.
-It's essential to inform your doctor if you are taking any medications, whether they be for anxiety or any other other condition.
+It's essential to share information with your doctor if you are taking any medications, whether they be for anxiety or any other condition.
 Common medications prescribed for anxiety may include selective norepinephrine reuptake inhibitors (SNRIs) like Cymbalta and Effexor, selective serotonin reuptake inhibitors (SSRIs) like Lexapro and Paxil, and benzodiazepines like Xanax, Valium, and Ativan.
 However, not all of these medications are recommended for daily use, nor are they effective for everyone.

 Is depression in the elderly common?

 While older people can develop depression, research suggests that individuals over the age of 65 may have some of the lowest prevalence rates of depression at 14.2%.
 However, this doesn’t mean that depression isn’t a common and serious condition that can pose a risk to the well-being of the elderly.
-If you or a loved one are experiencing depression, it's essential to reach out for support.
-This may involve contacting a mental health professional, talking to your primary care physician, or speaking with friends and family members about depression-related struggles.
+If you or a loved one is experiencing depression, it's essential to understand the symptoms and reach out for support.
+The initial step may involve contacting a mental health professional, talking to your primary care physician, or speaking with friends and family members about depression-related struggles.

 How can I treat anxiety without medication?

-- Therapy: Talk therapy approaches like cognitive behavioral therapy (CBT) can be an effective way to treat anxiety.
+Therapy: Talk therapy approaches like cognitive behavioral therapy (CBT) can be an effective way to treat anxiety in men, women, children, adults, or older people.
 With the help of a therapist, individuals may be able to address anxiety-associated thought patterns and learn healthy coping mechanisms to improve their quality of life.

 What is MDD in older people called?

 Depression in the elderly is commonly referred to as geriatric depression, a mood disorder that may affect as many as 7 million adults aged 65 years and older.
-A number of lifestyle changes and situations experienced by older individuals can contribute to geriatric depression, including more frequent health conditions, increasing levels of social isolation, the death of partners or loved ones, and an overall lack of stimulation.
+A number of lifestyle changes and situations experienced by older individuals can contribute to geriatric depression, including more frequent health conditions, life changes, increasing levels of social isolation, grieving due to the death of partners or loved ones, and an overall lack of stimulation.
 While a different term is used, the symptoms of geriatric depression are typically similar to those of depression in other age groups.
-These symptoms may include fatigue, sleep disturbances, feelings of worthlessness, a lack of interest in previously pleasurable activities, and mood swings.
+Depression is more than just feeling blue.
+The list of symptoms of this mental health condition includes fatigue, sleep disturbances, feelings of worthlessness, a lack of interest in previously pleasurable activities, and mood swings.

 What is the most common cause of depression in the elderly?

 While there can be a variety of causes for depression in the elderly, one of the main sources may be a decline in physical health.
 As we age, humans may experience more frequent short-term or chronic medical conditions.
-This may reduce a person’s ability to enjoy their day-to-day life and could result in pain, loss of independence, financial hardship, or frequent thoughts of one's mortality.
+More than half of older people have chronic medical conditions.
+According to the National Institute of Aging, 85% of older adults have at least one chronic health condition, and 60% have at least two.
+A chronic health condition may reduce a person's ability to enjoy their day-to-day life and could result in pain, feeling depressed, a loss of independence, financial hardship, or frequent thoughts of one's mortality.
 These effects, combined with the stress that older individuals may experience, may increase the likelihood that a person will develop depression.

 What are coping skills for elderly people with depression?